corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 communicating with network peers that are offline or slow to respond.
 If the CorDapps are well-written and the required counterparties are online, drains may only take a few seconds.

+For a smooth node draining process avoid long-running flows.
 {{< /warning >}}